-This is one of the tree pictures John Wayne made with Claire Trevor; the others being “Stagecoach,” released in the same year, and “Dark Command,” in 1940.
+This is one of the tree pictures John Wayne made with Claire Trevor; the others were “Stagecoach,” released in the same year, and “Dark Command,” in 1940.
 Trevor, a bigger name than Wayne at the time, received top billing.
 The producers hoped to recreate the magic and success of “Stagecoach,” but they could not.

 Indeed, Jim leaves Janie to chase a band of marauding Indians, and then travels to Philadelphia to report the illegal traffic of the traders.
 A force of British soldiers, under the command of Captain Swanson (George Sanders), garrisons Fort Loudon to protect the innocent settlers.

-In a confrontation with Swanson, Jim says, “You’ll never learn, you’ll never learn to know us,” thus expressing the contempt for the Brits and the discontents that eventually lead to the 1776 Declaration of Independence.
+In a confrontation with the bureaucratic Swanson, Jim says, “You’ll never learn, you’ll never learn to know us,” thus expressing the contempt for the Brits and the discontents that eventually lead to the 1776 Declaration of Independence.
 Whereas the pompous Swanson goes by the book and stands for the past, Jim is a practical man of action, guided by his instincts and common sense.
 When Swanson talks of observing the rules of civilized warfare, Wayne’s reply is short and terse: “Tripe!”
 This element became prominent in Wayne’s future screen image, accounting for its durability and popularity.

 If he had time for a girl, it’d be her (Janie), someone says about Jim’s lack of time of and interest I women.
-At the end, the tomboyish Janie will not take no as an answer, and follows Jim.
+At the end, However, the tomboyish Janie will not take no as an answer, and she follows Jim.
 When asked where she’s going, Janie simply says: “With My Man!”

-Produced by Pandro Berman, “Allegheny Uprising” is more technically polished than John Wayne’s other films of the era, with strong imagery from Nicholas Musuraca, who shot many great film noirs.
+Produced by Pandro Berman, “Allegheny Uprising” is more technically polished than John Wayne’s other films of the era, benefiting from the strong imagery from Nicholas Musuraca, who shot many great film noirs.

 Produced by Pandro S. Berman and P. J. Wolfson